This article was updated in January 2026

 Many businesses choose to archive inactive sites to keep their SharePoint environment clean.
 Archiving inactive sites reduces clutter and improves overall system performance.
 This process ensures that important data is preserved without occupying expensive active storage space.

 The archive is not just storage.
-It includes tools to manage which sites go into archive, handle reactivation, and understand fees involved.
+It includes built-in tools in the SharePoint admin center to select and manage which inactive sites to archive, easily reactivate them when needed (now free of charge), and monitor any applicable storage costs based on your tenant quota.
 Microsoft has made this feature easy to enable through its SharePoint admin center.
 For organizations seeking advanced archiving options, third-party archiving tools like ShareGate, AvePoint, and Squirrel offer additional features and flexibility for managing SharePoint archives.

 How does it work?